Fitbit Inspire 3 vs Inspire 2: is it worth upgrading to the latest model?

 The Inspire 2 and Inspire 3 offer the same fitness tracking basics.
 They have an optical heart rate reader on the back and use a motion sensor to judge how many steps you take each day.

-Neither has a GPS chip, to let them pinpoint your location, but both can hook up to your phone over Bluetooth to take that data and make maps of your runs/walk and offer accurate distance data.
+Neither has GPS built-in, so you can't track your location with either Inspire alone, but both can hook up to your phone over Bluetooth to take that data and make maps of your runs/walk and offer accurate distance data.

 The Inspire 3 earns some extra health points, but both watches support Fitbit’s irregular heart rhythm notifications feature.
 This will alert you if the tracker notices possible signs of atrial fibrillation.